GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

     - `requestLayout()` - At some point, there is a state change in the view. `requestLayout()` is the signal to the view system that it needs to recalculate the Measure and Layout phase of the views (measure → layout → draw).
     - `onDetachedFromWindow()` - This is called when the view is detached from a window.
 At this point, it no longer has a surface for drawing.
 This place where you need to stop doing any kind of work that is scheduled or clean up resources that are allocated.
 This method is called when we call remove view on the `ViewGroup` or when the `Activity` is destroyed etc.

+* **What is `ViewGroup`?**
+    - A `ViewGroup` is a special view that can contain other views (called children.)
+The view group is the base class for layouts and views containers.
+This class also defines the `ViewGroup.LayoutParams` class which serves as the base class for layouts parameters.

+        ViewGroups is invisible container in which other Views can be placed.
+The class `ViewGroup` extends the class `View` Popular ViewGroups:
+        - LineraLayout
+        - RelativeLayout
+        - RelativeLayout
+        - MotionLayout
+        - ConstraintLayout

+* **Differences between `View` and `ViewGroup`?**
+    `View`:
+        `View` objects are the basic building blocks of User Interface(UI) elements in Android.
+        - `View` is a simple rectangle box which responds to the user's actions.
+        - `View` refers to the android.view.View class, which is the base class of all UI classes.

+    `ViewGroup`:
+        - `ViewGroup` is the invisible container.
+It holds `View` and `ViewGroup`
+        - `ViewGroup` is the base class for Layouts.

 * **Difference between `View.GONE` and `View.INVISIBLE`?**
     - `View.GONE`: This view is invisible, and it doesn't take any space for layout purposes.
     - `View.INVISIBLE`: This view is invisible, but it still takes up space for layout purposes.